To reach the jail, call (714) 647-4666 | To reach a defense lawyer, call (714) 288-9455

 4. The Orange County Central Jail Complex's Visiting Hours and Policies

-The Inmate Release Center and Central Men's Jail hold visiting hours Friday through Sunday from 8:00am to 5:00pm.
-All visits are actually conducted in the IRC.
+The Inmate Release Center and Central Men’s Jail hold visiting hours Friday through Sunday from 8:00am to 5:00pm.
+Visits require an appointment, and that can be made by calling 714-647-4543.
+Certain hours are restricted based on the housing location of the inmate.

 Specific visiting hours vary, depending on